skytap/well-architected-framework/resiliency/solutions/BRMS/ibmiworkloadmigration.md

 <img src="media/image4.png">

--   Start network install to start scratch installation staring from LIC installation, prior to installation make sure to document all current network information, same may be needed after restoration.
+-   Start network install to start scratch installation starting from LIC installation, prior to installation make sure to document all current network information, same may be needed after restoration.